Kurozora/kurozora-web/resources/docs/privacy_policy.md

 Kurozora takes the security of your personal information very seriously.
 Kurozora applications and online services protect your personal information during transit using encryption such as Secure Sockets Layer (SSL).
 When your personal data is stored by Kurozora, we use computer systems with limited access.
 User passwords are always encrypted and are not readable by anyone —not even a full-access administrator.
 <div></div>

-When you use some Kurozora products, services, or applications or post on a Kurozora forum, chat room, or social networking service, the personal information and content you share is visible to other users and can be read, collected, or used by them.
+When you use some Kurozora products, services, or applications or post on a Kurozora feeds, chat room, or social networking service, the personal information and content you share is visible to other users and can be read, collected, or used by them.
 You are responsible for the personal information you choose to share or submit in these instances.
-For example, if you list your name and email address in a forum posting, that information is public.
+For example, if you list your name and email address in a feed message, that information is public.
 Please take care when using these features.
 <div></div>

 If you log on to a device that is owned by a third party, your personal information —including email address, location, and service specific information— may be downloaded on to that third-party device thereby disclosing any such shared information.